-“Shine the light at the water, you’re blinding it.”
+“Shine the torch a the water, you’re blinding it!”

 Standing in the deepest part of the stream loomed a troll.
-He knew it from Nana’s weird old picture books.
+He it from Nana’s old picture books.
 The awkward dumpy creature bared scraggly teeth under a bulbous, bent nose.
-It held Eirik 4-meters aloft with a powerful grip about his torso like a large action figure.
+It held Eirik in a powerful grip about his torso, at least 4-meters aloft, like a life-sized action figure.

-Benja – Benjamin!
-Tucking the flashlight under an armpit with shaking hands, Anders produced a cloth form an inside coat pocket and unwrapped something shiny.
+Benjamin… “Benjamin!”
+Tucking the torch under his armpit, Anders produced a cloth from an inside coat pocket and unwrapped something shiny.
 The troll craned its neck, leaning to see without coming closer.

-“You remember Nana Ana?”
+“You remember Nana?
+Nana Ana?”
 Anders held up a handsome antique pocket watch.
-“She wanted me to give you this in exchange for a –.”
+“She wanted me to give this to you in exchange for a –.”

-Benjamin dropped Eirik in the stream and stomped toward Anders with the predictable grace of a rockslide.
-Anders braced himself, possibly against being pummeled, but the beast stopped to stand over him, expelling warm rancid breaths upon his head.
+Benjamin dropped carelessly in the stream and stomped toward Anders with the predictable grace of a rockslide.
+Anders braced himself, possibly against being unintentionally pummeled, but the beast stopped to stand over him, expelling warm rancid breaths upon his bent head.

-Nana, what is going on?
-Anders didn’t look up at its face.
-“Nana Ana said you could have this if–.”
+Nana, seriously, WHAT is going on?
+Startled glare fixed on the stream bubbling around his feet, he didn’t look up at its face.
+“Nana Ana said you should have this if–.”

 The troll moved to snatch the watch.

-Anders closed his hands around timepiece, impulsively.
+Anders defended it, on impulsive.
 “If you give me a compass.”

-Huffing loudly, the troll reached to the vertical rocky bluff behind Anders and opened a square patch of stone like a door from where a searing light burst.
-The creature reached inside and drew something out in its fist, a panda cub, which it dropped in Anders’ arms.
-Promptly, the brilliant little doorway darkened as if it was never there.
-And then the troll, mesmerized by the ticking watch, used a huge forefinger and thumb to lift it by the chain from the outstretched hand, gently, and lumbered downstream with it, vanishing into the night.
+With a loud huff, the troll reached to the severe rocky incline behind Anders and opened a square patch of stone like a door.
+A searing brightness burst from within and, reaching into it, the troll drew out something furry in its fist — a panda cub — which it dropped in Anders’ arms.
+The brilliant little door darkened into stone as though it were never there.
+And then Benjamin, mesmerized by the ticking timepiece, selectively used a big forefinger and thumb to gently life it by the chain from the man’s outstretched hand and lumbered away downstream with it, into the night.

-Rejoining Anders, shivering, Eirik considered the black and white animal over his friend’s shoulder.
+Eirik sloshed over to rejoin Anders and looked down over his should at the black and white animal he cradled.
 “Maybe ‘compass’ means ‘baby panda’ in troll.”

-Nana, ‘compass’ better mean ‘baby panda’ in troll.
+Nana, I hope ‘compass’ means ‘baby panda’ in troll.